Introduction

 2.3 Extract tensor descriptions for the spin-bath model (hqs_spin_mapper.extract_couplings)

-Using the functions contained in the extract_couplings module, one can retrieve the matrix/tensor description of the spin-bath model Hamiltonian.
+Using the functions contained in the extract_couplings module, one can retrieve the matrix and tensor descriptions respectively of the spin-bath model Hamiltonian.

 from hqs_spin_mapper.extract_couplings import extract_quadratic, extract_quartic